pintub/dataStructure-algo/HeapOrPriorityQueue.md

     </pre>
   - SO, HeapSort is also Time=O(nlogn) and space = O(1)
 ##### :rocket: Find max element in Min-Heap , Time= O(n/2) ≈ O(n)
+- :bulb: max element in last level of Tree or 2nd half of array
 ##### :rocket: Delete a non-Root element in Heap
 - :bulb: 1.Search for element using level Order O(n) 2.Then delete in decreased Tree size, O(logn)
 ##### :rocket: print elements less than given integer =k in Min Heap